WebGLTools/GL-Shader-Validator/README.md

 git clone git://github.com/WebGLTools/GL-Shader-Validator.git
 ```

-Once we get out of alpha we will make this available via Package Control.
+_Please note: we have submitted this to Package Control and are waiting to be added._

 ## Usage